 You will also need to clean the underside of the mower from time to time.
 This can be done by simply pulling the blade away from the body and using a small brush or vacuum to remove any debris that’s been collected.

-It is also important to regularly check for loose screws, parts, or other damage so you don’t end up with your robotic lawn mower breaking down in mid-mow!
+It is also important to regularly check for loose screws, parts, or other damage so you don’t end up with your robot lawn mower breaking down in mid-mow!

 Many models will struggle on slopes